jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

 The visual comparison between the Atlanta Falcons' two stadium-mania era venues is illustrative of how facilities improved.
-The Georgia Dome, which opened in 1992, is dwarfed by its replacement Mercedez-Benz Stadium, which opened in 2017.
+The Georgia Dome, which opened in 1992, is dwarfed by its replacement Mercedes-Benz Stadium, which opened in 2017.
 Though seating capacities are nearly identical, the newer venue uses a larger footprint to furnish its upgraded amenities.
-In inflation-adjusted real terms (2024 dollars), Mercedez-Benz Stadium ($2 billion) was four times more expensive to build than than the 100% publicly funded Georgia Dome ($448 million), and its public cost ($900 million) was double.
+In inflation-adjusted real terms (2024 dollars), Mercedes-Benz Stadium ($2 billion) was more than four times more expensive to build than the 100% publicly funded Georgia Dome ($448 million), and its public cost ($900 million) was double.

 <figure style="text-align: center; margin: 0;">
   <a